HQ2000-Rust/CLG/README.md

 ## Setup
 1. Download the latest release for your OS/arch like windows-x86-64
+> If you don't find your OS and arch in the latest release, compile it (see **Compilation**
 2. Put it into your desired directory with sufficient permissions (A "Playground" where you can safely delete or make new files and directories)
 > You can optionally add it to the path, even though I would bot recommend it because of its missing suitability
 3. Run the executable (.\CLG.exe on windows, ./CLG.exe on linux.bin, etc)<!-- check this later -->
 > 4. **Finished!**

+## Compilation
+1. Download this repository
+2. Install Rust via Rustup if you haven't already installed it
+3. Run `cargo install CLG`
+4. Run it as above stated

 ## Safety
 - This is a CLI tool that contains commands like `rmdir` or `rm` which can unrecoverably delete potentially important/valueable files, depending on your OS (see the trash bin).